-Net capital assets balance did not have significant fluctuation during fiscal year 2021, when compared with the fiscal year 2020.
-During the year 2021, capital additions were approximately \$7 thousand and the depreciation and amortization expense for the year amounted to approximately \$5 million.
+Net capital assets balance had a fluctuation of \$3 million during fiscal year 2022, when compared with the fiscal year 2021.
+During the year 2022, capital additions were approximately \$6.1 million and the depreciation and amortization expense for the year amounted to approximately \$3.1 million including the transactions related with the implementation of GASB No. 87, Leases.
 Capital assets are funded with the proceeds from operations and operating and capital grants from the Commonwealth of Puerto Rico.
 In addition, the Authority is a recipient of certain federal funds granted by the U.S. Federal Transit Administration, which are used to finance the acquisition and maintenance of capital assets.

-Management's Discussion and Analysis (Unaudited) Year Ended June 30, 2021
+Management's Discussion and Analysis (Unaudited) Year Ended June 30, 2022

-Current liabilities increased by 28% to an amount of approximately \$22.3 million as of June 30, 2021, due to an increase in accounts payable and accrued expenses.
-Non-current liabilities had an increase of approximately \$4.5 million.
-The increase was due mainly to the change in the total pension liability recorded in accordance with the provisions of the GASB Statement No. 73.
+Current liabilities decreased by 20% to an amount of approximately \$17.4 million as of June 30, 2022, due to a decrease in accounts payable and accrued expenses.
+Non-current liabilities had an increase of approximately \$3 million.
+The increase was due mainly to a lease obligation recorded in accordance with the provisions of the GASB Statement No. 87.

-Total net position (deficit) increased by 50% to a net deficiency amount of approximately \$48 million as of June 30, 2021.
-The increase was the net result of an excess of expenses (operating and non-operating) over income (operating and non-operating).
+Total net position (deficit) decreased by 12% to a net deficiency amount of approximately \$42 million as of June 30, 2022.
+The increase was the net result of an excess of income (operating and non-operating) over expenses (operating and non-operating).
 The largest portion of the Authority's net position represents its investment in capital assets.

-The following table reflects a condensed summary of the revenue, expenses, and changes in net position for the years ended June 30, 2021, and 2020:
+The following table reflects a condensed summary of the revenue, expenses, and changes in net position for the years ended June 30, 2022, and 2021: